 Lincoln won the vote by 60 percent in Broome County, N.Y. — where Arthur was from — and he received 78 percent of Union soldiers’ and sailors’ votes.
 In two close states — New York and Connecticut — it may have been the troops’ votes that pushed Lincoln to victory.

-In the end, Lincoln garnered 55 percent of the popular vote throughout the North and was reelected with 212 electoral votes against McClellan’s 21 electoral votes — a decisive mandate to press on with the fight to end slavery and preserve the union.
+In the end, Lincoln garnered 55 percent of the popular vote throughout the North and was reelected with 212 electoral votes against McClellan’s 21 electoral votes — a decisive mandate to press on with the fight to end the brutal slavery system and preserve the union.

 I couldn’t be prouder that my ancestor Union Pvt.
 Arthur Bull was a participant — at the front and at the ballot box — in that historic moment.